 Full TitleA Phase Ib Open-Label, Multicenter Study Evaluating the Safety, Efficacy, and Pharmacokinetics of Mosunetuzumab in Patients with Relapsed or Refractory Chronic Lymphocytic Leukemia

-The purpose of this study is to assess the safety of the investigational drug mosunetuzumab in people with chronic lymphocytic leukemia (CLL) that has come back or continued to grow despite treatment.
+The purpose of this study is to assess the safety of the drug mosunetuzumab in people with chronic lymphocytic leukemia (CLL) that has come back or continued to grow despite treatment.
 It targets two types of immune cells: T cells and B cells.
 Mosunetuzumab helps the immune system attack cancer by directing T cells to kill cancerous B cells.
 It is given as a subcutaneous (under the skin) injection.

 To be eligible for this study, patients must meet several requirements, including: